Policy Number: D2.0

 Admission decisions on undergraduate applicants are made by the admissions staff with appropriate consultation of the college concerned.

-1. Transfer Credit:
+1. Transfer Credit

 Evaluation of transfer credit is made by the academic school or department in question and the College of Liberal Arts.
-Official transcripts from each college or university attended must be sent to the Office of Admissions.
+Official transcripts from each college or university attended must be sent to the Office of Undergraduate Admissions.

-Transfer credit at the undergraduate level will usually be granted for those courses completed with a grade of "C" or better in other regionally accredited colleges or universities and specific armed services course work which parallel courses in the program (including options, if any) for which the student is applying or is currently registered.
+Transfer credit at the undergraduate level will usually be granted for courses completed at other regionally accredited colleges or universities and specific armed services course work which parallel courses in the program (including options, if any) for which the student is applying or is currently registered.
 However, if the program (or option) which the student finally chooses to pursue does not include any or all of the courses evaluated, they will not be credited toward requirements for a degree.
-RIT students who wish to take courses at other accredited institutions and receive transfer credit towards their RIT degree need to secure the prior written approval of the dean(s) of the RIT college(s) concerned in order to assure appropriateness of the course content and course level for those courses.
+The acceptance or denial of transfer credit, however, is not decided exclusively on the basis of the accreditation of the sending institution or the mode of delivery, but rather considers course equivalencies, including the expected learning outcomes compared with those of the receiving program's curricula and standards.

 In the event that transfer credit is given as elective credit for courses that do not parallel any courses given at RIT, such credit will be recorded on the student's academic record.

-1. Credit for Advanced Placement Tests:
+1. Credit for Advanced Placement Tests

-1. International Undergraduate Students:
+2. International Undergraduate Students

-1. Requirements:
+1. Requirements

 Transfer credit at the graduate level may be granted for those graduate courses completed with a grade of "B" or better under the same stipulations stated above for undergraduate transfer credit.
-A maximum of nine credit hours in a 45-credit hour program, or 12 quarter credits in a 48 credit hour program or more, may be awarded as transfer credit from other institutions.
+A maximum of 20% of the program degree credits as published in the RIT Bulletin may be awarded as transfer credit from other institutions.
 Waived courses will be recorded for graduate students on an individual course basis.
-[Waived courses are those eliminated from the list of requirements that a graduate student must take to graduate.
-For a complete definition see the policy on "Grades" (D5.0).
+Waived courses are those eliminated from the list of requirements that a graduate student must take to graduate.
+For a complete definition see the policy on "Grades" (D5.0).The total combined amount of credit applied through external (non-RIT) transfer credit, waived courses, and credit by competency may not exceed 20% of the total credits in the graduate program as published in the RIT bulletin.

 The formal program is laid out by the dean's designee (department head, coordinator or program director, etc.) and is the one that must be followed by all students applying for admission or readmission in that program.

-In certain cases graduate students may be admitted prior to, but conditional upon completion of the baccalaureate.
+In certain cases graduate students may be admitted prior to but conditional upon completion of the baccalaureate degree.
 Applicants should not be considered for admission prior to the start of their final year of undergraduate study.
-The student must present a final transcript within one quarter after first registering for a graduate program.
+The student must present a final transcript signifying successful completion of their baccalaureate degree by the end of the first term they are enrolled in the graduate program.

-1. International Graduate Students
+3. International Graduate Students

-1. Readmission of Graduate Student
+4. Readmission of Graduate Student

-2. Students who leave a program with a GPA of 3.0 or better and return to that program more than two years after the last course was completed must meet current admission standards upon reapplication.
-The program of study shall be subject to review and will be rewritten.
+Students who leave a graduate program, or have a lapse in enrollment greater than or equal to three terms, including summer but not including intersession, and wish to return to that program must reapply through the Office of Graduate Enrollment Services.
+All student applications are subject to admissions standards at the time of reapplication.
+The program of study shall be subject to review and may be rewritten.
 Previous waiver and/or transfer credit may be lost, and program deficiencies may need to be made up.

 1. Active Students

-1. Full-Time Students
+5. Full-Time Students

-1. Part-Time Students
+6. Part-Time Students

 1. Entry to Active Status

-2. Entry to Inactive Status
+2. Discontinued Status

-1. Re-entry into Active Status
+3. Re-entry into Active Status

-2. Non-Matriculated Students.
-The student follows the prescribed admission/registration procedures for the college in which enrollment is planned.
+2. Non-degree-seeking Students: The student follows the prescribed admission/registration procedures for the academic unit in which enrollment is planned.
+No attempt is made to reserve classroom space for non-degree-seeking students.
+They are served on a space-available basis.

-1. Change of Program Within a Department
+1. Change of Program/Plan Within a Department

-The student initiates the application, in consultation with advisor, on a "Change of Program Application."
-With clearance of the "home" department (housing the student's current program), the request is forwarded to the "new" department (housing the "new" program) with the student's records.
-If the decision is negative, the new department notifies the student of the decision and returns the change form and records to the "home" department.
-If the decision is positive and a reevaluation of transfer credit is accomplished, the "new" department notifies the "home" department using one copy of the Change of Program Application, so that they may clear their records and inform the student's advisor.
-The "new" department keeps one copy of the Change of Program Application, assigns an advisor, and forwards the remaining copies of the Change of Program Application and the reevaluation of transfer credit to the Registrar's Office.
-The "new" department retains the student's records.
-The Registrar's Office is notified through its copy of the Change of Program Application Form.
+The student initiates the application, in consultation with advisor, on a Change of Program/Plan Form.
+With clearance of the "home" academic unit (housing the student’s current program), the request is forwarded to the "new" academic unit (housing the "new" program) with the student's records.
+If the decision is negative, the new academic unit notifies the student of the decision and returns the change form and records to the "home" academic unit.
+If the decision is positive and a reevaluation of transfer credit is accomplished, the "new" academic unit notifies the "home" academic unit, so that they may clear their records and inform the student's advisor.
+The "new" academic unit forwards the Change of Program/Plan Form and the reevaluation of transfer credit to the Registrar's Office.
+The "new" academic unit retains the student's records.

 1. Year Classification determined as follows:

-Quarter credit hours applied toward a degree:
+Credit hours applied toward a degree:

 4 Year Programs

-0-39 quarter credit hours - Year or Phase 1
+0-26 credit hours - Year or Level 1

-40-83 quarter credit hours - Year or Phase 2
+27-55 credit hours - Year or Level 2

-84-127 quarter credit hours - Year or Phase 3
+56-84 credit hours - Year or Level 3

 5 Year Programs

-0-39 quarter credit hours - Year or Phase Classification 1
+0-26 credit hours - Year or Level 1

-40-83 quarter credit hours - Year or Phase Classification 2
+27-55 credit hours - Year or Level 2

-84-113 quarter credit hours - Year or Phase Classification 3
+56-75 credit hours - Year or Level 3

-114-143 quarter credit hours - Year or Phase Classification 4
+76-95 credit hours - Year or Level 4

-1. Exceptions
+2. Exceptions

 Due to the sequential nature of some programs, the following table should be substituted for the credit hour table in order to estimate progress toward a degree: